-Set up a meeting with at least two installers this week.
+Part of the Planning for a smart home is to Set up a meeting with at least two installers this week.
 Try to visit a few hi-tech homes that have system in which you are most interested.
 For instance, if your primary focus is energy management, you don’t want to spend a lot of time looking at well-installed in-wall speakers.

 The installation of electronic systems is extremely detailed and will require extensive documentation.
 Ask to see the job files and blueprints of an installation in progress.
 If the installer refuses, or hands over a disorganized mess of papers, move on to someone else.

 Make a list of any components you own that you would like to incorporate into your home system.
 Perhaps you have a turntable that you want to tie into an audio distribution system or a couple of PCs that you would like to integrate with your security system.
 Are there any components-such as televisions or computers-that you could purchase yourself at a lower price?
 Often it’s less expensive to purchase your own TVs, CD players, DVD players, and the like, rather than acquiring them through an installer, However, installers will guarantee the reliability of the equipment they purchase and install.
 If you do your own purchasing and installation and the equipment fails, getting service could be difficult.

 You’ve spoken to quite a few installers by now.
 During those meetings and phone calls, you’ve gathered several references-names and numbers of clients for whom they’ve worked.
 Call every one of those customers!